fullcalendar/fullcalendar-docs/_docs-v4/date-library/luxon-plugin.md

 - Lets you use Luxon [formatting strings](https://moment.github.io/luxon/docs/manual/formatting.html#toformat) for all date-formatting settings
 - Lets you convert native [Date objects](date-object) emitted from the API into [Luxon DateTime objects](https://moment.github.io/luxon/docs/class/src/datetime.js~DateTime.html) that match the calendar's time zone and locale
 - Lets you convert [Duration objects](duration-object) emitted from the API into [Luxon Durations objects](https://moment.github.io/luxon/docs/class/src/duration.js~Duration.html)
-- Provides you a "named time zone implementation" for the [timeZoneImpl](timeZoneImpl) setting
+- Provides you a named time-zone implementation for the [timeZone](timeZone) setting

 Example using formatting strings: